 "If you've lived in New York for many years and never found yourself in Staten Island, this incredible house-cum-cultural institution is reason enough to hop on the ferry."
 WNYC, October 2011

-We ask for a $3 suggested donation.
-Though we do not require anyone to pay, you should know that every dollar you place in our admission box goes towards preserving the house.
+$3 suggested donation.
+Though we do not require anyone to pay, every dollar for admission goes toward preserving the house and providing cultural programming.

 The Austen House is located on 2 Hylan Boulevard at Edgewater Street, Staten Island: two miles south of the ferry terminal in Staten Island, and one mile north of the Verrazano Bridge.